-One of Houston’s most visited urban parks, the Gerald D. Hines Waterwall Park inspires feelings of awe and peace with its loud and powerful waterfalls, cascading water down from a towering height of 64-feet.
-Designed by Pulitzer Prize winning architect Philip Johnson, this large semi-circular fountain is located south across a wide green lawn flanked by 186 live oaks, facing the Williams Tower, a 64-story reflective office building.
-This 2.77-acre park marks the community centerpiece of Uptown Houston, the nation`s largest business district outside of a historic core.
+One of Houston’s most visited urban parks, the 2.77-acre Gerald D. Hines Waterwall Park inspires feelings of awe and peace with its loud and powerful 64-foot waterfalls.
+Designed by Pulitzer Prize winning architect Philip Johnson, this large semi-circular fountain is located south across a wide green lawn flanked by 186 live oaks and faces the Williams Tower, a 64-story reflective office building.

-Previously known as the Williams Waterwall, the City of Houston renamed the site on December 17, 2009 to honor Gerald D. Hines for his impact and influence on Houston’s urban development in the past six decades.
+Previously known as the Williams Waterwall, the City of Houston renamed the site on December 17, 2009 to honor Gerald D. Hines for his impact and influence on Houston’s urban development.
 The Williams Tower, then known as the Transco Tower, was one of hundreds of buildings that he developed as founder and chairman of Hines, a real estate firm headquartered in Houston.
-His name may seem most familiar from one of Urban Land Institute’s design awards named in his honor, the ULI/Gerald D. Hines Student Urban Design Competition.

 President of the Uptown Houston District John Breeding’s statement in a press release: